-Everyone knows that they should save money, but saving money can seem impossible.
-However, learning how to save money step by step, day by day, is significantly more possible.
+Almost everyone wants to save money, but it can seem impossible.
+However, learning how to save money step by step, day by day, can be a great place to start.

-Achieving financial stability for your wedding, your children’s college expenses, your retirement or any emergency expenses you may need to cover gives you a huge advantage.
+Achieving financial stability for your wedding, your children’s college expenses, your retirement or any emergency expenses you may need to cover can give you a huge advantage.

 Even if you think you might not have enough money to pay your bills, you can start saving to secure a better financial future.